zipper3030/intro-to-pygame/WorkshopGuide.md

         enemy_0.SPEED *= level_speed
 ```

-If you run the game now, you'll notice that every time you make it to the treasure, the game resets, and the enemy gets a little faster each time.
+If you run the game now, you'll notice that every time you make it to the treasure, the game resets, and the enemy gets a little quicker each time.

 ## Adding More Enemies